rubenwardy/renewedtab_website/help.md

 ## Frequently Asked Questions

-### Why aren't the browser extensions available yet?

-Mozilla and Google both have in-depth review processes for their browser stores.
-The extensions have been submitted, but are awaiting review before they can be made public.

 ### How do I enable the blur on Firefox?

 The blur requires an experimental feature in Firefox to be enabled, called